Teacher Licensure for Elementary (1-6)

 |EDUC 571||Student Teaching Seminar ELEM||3|

-Application, interview, and passing scores on all parts of the MTEL are required for admission to Phase Three.
+Application, interview, and passing scores on all MTEL's for this license are required for admission to the Student Teaching Practicum.

-Note: Field placement I requires attendance at three sessions of preparation for the Communication and Literacy MTEL.
+Note: Field Placement I requires attendance at the Communication and Literacy MTEL Prep course.